 SECOND-LINE THERAPY — Immunotherapies using checkpoint inhibitors, cytotoxic chemotherapy, and targeted agents have all been evaluated as second-line therapy and have activity in some patients.
 Key factors in choosing a treatment regimen include the prior treatment history, the patient's performance status and comorbidities, and the potential toxicities of a proposed regimen.

-Toxicity was similar to that reported with pembrolizumab in other indications, except for a higher incidence of hypothyroidism (15 percent).
+In both trials, the toxicity was similar to that reported with pembrolizumab in other indications, except for a higher incidence of hypothyroidism (15 percent).
 (See "Toxicities associated with checkpoint inhibitor immunotherapy".)

 Nivolumab — In the Checkmate-141 phase III trial, 361 patients with platinum-refractory, recurrent or metastatic disease were randomly assigned to either nivolumab (3 mg/kg every two weeks) or a single-agent investigator's choice of therapy (methotrexate, docetaxel, or cetuximab) .